mainlp/NorSID/experiments_layer_swap/README.md

 predictions.

 ## Train the Language Experts (MLM)
-All three language experts are trained with train_mlm.py, originally from
+All three language experts are trained with train_mlm.py, from Hugging Face Sentence Transformers.

 ### NorSID
 This model uses data prepared in the `Preparations` step above.